-I have been thinking a lot recently about different ways to classify different types of SI joint dysfunctions.
-Based on all the reading I’ve done, learning from other people who’ve struggled with this issue, and talking with various medical professionals, I’m starting to think there are 3 main types.
+I’ve been thinking a lot recently about different ways to classify different types of SI joint dysfunctions.
+Based on all the reading I’ve done, learning from other people who’ve struggled with this issue, and talking with various medical professionals, I’m starting to think there are 4 main types.

 Type 1.
 Joint Hypermobility due to a Ligament Injury